 Health insurance is a mandatory requirement for students on F-1 visas enrolled in all programs.
-The deadline to submit is no later than their program start date.
+The deadline to submit is no later than the program start date on the Form I-20.
 Such students must show proof of health insurance for the duration of their program in order to be enrolled in classes.